 All the free art lessons on How2DrawAnimals.com are easy to follow; they teach you the basics while showing you how to render animals step by step.
 Each tutorial has a video tutorial option, as well as step-by-step photos and written text to follow.
 After you're done here, try another tutorial!

 To draw this dinosaur step by step, follow along with the video tutorial below and pause the video after each step to go at your own pace.
 You may find it easier to follow the step-by-step images below the video.
-The new lines in each step are shown in red, so you'll know exactly what to sketch next.
 You may want to open the video in a new tab and use both drawing methods.
 Take your time and create art at your own pace.

 Step 1: Lay the Foundation with Construction Guides

-Before diving into the details, establish the scale and proportions using a series of simple guidelines.
+Before diving into the details, establish the scale and proportions of the dinosaur using a series of simple guidelines.
 Sketch these steps very lightly so they are easy to erase later.

 Proportional Circles

-• The Head: Draw a small circle near the top left of your page.
-To ensure it is perfectly round, mark its length and width with small dashes first, then connect them with smooth, curved lines.
-Draw a horizontal line directly through the middle of this circle to serve as a feature guide.
+- The Head: Draw a small circle near the top left of your page.
+Draw a horizontal line directly through the middle of this circle to serve as a guide for the facial features.

-• The Legs: Under the rightmost circle, draw a long line that bends a few times to indicate the powerful joints of a theropod leg, curving left at the bottom for the toes.
+- The Legs: Under the right-most circle, draw a long line that bends a few times to indicate the powerful joints of the leg, curving left at the bottom for the toes.
 Sketch a shorter, partial version to the left for the background leg.

 Step 2: Drawing the Head & Facial Features